 Municipalities are not able to keep up with increases in dog bites through laws or ordinances.
 For example, the City Council in Joliet is dissatisfied with its current dog bite ordinance.
 In February 2016, Joliet resident Stewart Warren was walking her two Yorkshire terriers on a Saturday when a pit bull attacked them.
 Because the attack happened on a Saturday, the pit bull was allowed to remain in the neighborhood.
 A final version of a new Joliet city ordinance on vicious and dangerous dogs, such as pit bulls, does not address what happens immediately after a dog attacks another person or animal.
 Under the ordinance, if an animal attack happens at night or on the weekend, because Joliet’s animal control is not available to pick up the dangerous dog, the dangerous dog is allowed to remain in the neighborhood until an animal control officer is available to pick up the dog during business hours.

 Anyone bitten or attacked by a dog should go directly to the emergency room and receive proper medical treatment.
 A dog bite victim should always contact the local county animal control to file a report.
+For more information about dog bites and animal attacks, visit our page HERE.
 If you or someone you know has been attacked by a dog, contact DuPage County dog bite lawyers at John J. Malm & Associates to learn more about how you may be entitled to receive compensation for your injuries.